outfoxx/sunday/README.md

-# Sunday 🙏 The framework of REST
+Sunday 🙏 The framework of REST

----
+===

+The framework of REST for Kotlin, Swift & TypeScript with support for advanced HTTP features and generated clients.

 ### [Read the Documentation](https://outfoxx.github.io/sunday)